AKA: law & order, safety, police, policing, violence in society

 - Theft and Related Offences

 - The NZ Police make the “Note: Burglary victimisations are classified to property rather than the resident and have been excluded from the data”.
-We believe they should be included as there are always human victims from known burglaries.

 - Homicide and Related Offences